keithbsmiley-other/emilysite/_posts/2021-4-14-spine-mobility-and-the-autonomic-nervous-system.md

 Hypoalgesia is a decrease in sensitivity to painful stimuli.
 Hypoalgesia happens most often when painful stimuli are reduced somewhere along the neurological information highway.
 Essentially, hypoalgesia is when your brain isn’t told about, or can’t focus on, the pain you’re feeling.

 Think about stubbing your toe.
-What’s the first thing you do after you’ve whammed your little piggy against that dammed table leg?
+What’s the first thing you do after you’ve whammed that little piggy against the dammed table leg?

 You gently touch that little piggy.
 And if it still hurts, you rub that little piggy.[^18] It’s one of the first life hacks we tell our kids after they’ve accidentally hurt themselves, isn’t it?